darshan7parmar/StatisticsRestService/README.md

 ##### POST /transactions

-/tranasction endpoint add the transaction to the tranasction repository transactionRepository is madeup of in memory PriorityBlockingQueue Java Implementation , which can handle concurrent transaction request in thread safe manner.
+/tranasction endpoint add the transaction to the tranasctionRepository. transactionRepository is madeup of in memory PriorityBlockingQueue Java Implementation , which can handle concurrent transaction request in thread safe manner.
 Worst case insertion time for transaction add is O(log n) , and in normal case if the timestamp values are always higher than exisiting timestamps then it will insert in O(1) time.

 ##### GET /statistics